openfaas/workshop/lab7.md

 Leave *Secret* blank for now.

-And select "Send me everything"
+And select "Let me select individual events"

 For events select **Issues** and **Issue comment**